BLCM/BLCMods/Pre Sequel Mods/Astor/Quality of Life/No More Fast Travel Animation/ReadMe.md

 ## No More Fast Travel Animation

-You all the the *Fast Travel/Respawn Animation*...
+You all know the *Fast Travel/Respawn Animation*...

 ![Fast Travel - Respawn animation](https://imgur.com/iUpx84M.gif "Don't worry guys... even if my screen capture show French text, my mods are in English")